ajakaja/ajakaja.github.io/_notes/ontology.md

 For inspiration, check out the demo game [Insignificant Little Vermin](https://egamebook.com/vermin/v/latest/).
 Play it.
 It takes an hour.

+Also read [this blog post](https://medium.com/@filiph/skyrim-rendered-in-text-1899548ab2c4) about it.
+It's really good.

 Insignificant Little Vermin is cool because it does something like Skyrim-style [Radiant AI](https://en.wikipedia.org/wiki/Radiant_AI), except that it kinda... works?
 (For what it's worth, I thought Skyrim failed pretty badly at this.
 But I should probably play Fallout 4 to see if it does better, since it's more modern.)

 Or at least, it distills Radiant AI to its essence: rather than simulating the physics of a 3D world and then, in the background, running scripts for characters that say things like "go pick up that sword and fight", ILV just does it all in text -- there's a sword on the ground and a character will simply, in text, "go pick up that sword and fight".